@sustainpsu

 Learn more about Penn State’s progress on the UN’s Sustainable Development Goals HERE and on progress towards SGD 17 HERE.

-The university publishes progress against the SDGs in the Sustainability Institute biennial report, in the Penn State Sustainability e-newsletter Mainstream (link goes to Mainstream archives), and on SDG10 in news and journal articles.
-Reports on SDG10 can be accessed online using the Pure Elsevier search and on our SDG10 webpage by clicking the Publications icon.
-The Action Together website provides information about University initiatives and progress update related to advancing inclusion, equity, and diversity.
+Progress against the SDGs is also published in Penn State Sustainability’s biennial reports, in the Penn State Sustainability e-newsletter Mainstream (link goes to Mainstream archives – subscribe HERE), and on the SDG 10 Progress page there are links to news and journal articles.
+Reports on SDG10 can be accessed online using the Pure Elsevier search and on the SDG 10 Progress page by clicking the Publications icon.

-In the university Strategic Plan, Advancing Inclusion, Equity, and Diversity is a which is tracked as part of the plan.
+In the university Strategic Plan, Advancing Inclusion, Equity, and Diversity is tracked as part of the plan.
 Penn State established four planning goals related to empowering and promoting the social, economic and political inclusion of all:

 1. Foster a culture of respect and inclusion that values the experiences and perspectives of faculty, staff, and students;